Xi calls for closer G20 ties to boost world economy

 China, he added, has realized that it has to advance structural reforms in order to solve the problems hindering its long-term economic development, even though it would mean slower growth.

-China has the conditions and abilities to achieve a sustainable and sound economic development and create for other countries an even broader market and more development space, he added.
+China is capable of materializing a sustainable and sound economic development and creating for other countries an even broader market and more development space, he added.

 Meanwhile, the Chinese president urged G20 members to jointly maintain and promote the openness of the world economy and oppose all forms of trade protectionism.